SoulShoppe/Empty-Your-Balloon/README.md

-# PSM Mad Libs

-A test interface for Phenomenal State Machines.
+# Soul Shoppe - Empty Your Balloon

 ## Getting Started

-To get you started you can simply clone the PSM Mad Libs repository and install the dependencies:
+To get you started you can simply clone this repository and install the dependencies:

 ### Prerequisites